Lubbock Lake Landmark: Paleo Indian

+Archaic

-The Archaic Period of the Llano Estacado is poorly understood.
-Several bone beds containing bison and pronghorn remains have been found in the windblown and stream deposits of this stratum at the Landmark.
+The Archaic period of the Llano Estacado is poorly understood.
+Several bone beds containing bison and pronghorn remains have been found in the windblown and stream deposits of this stratum at the landmark.
 A bison kill dating from the Early Archaic and a baking "oven" dating to the Middle Archaic have been discovered.
 This oven actually was a large oval pit that contained burned rock and ash.
 The absence of bone has led researchers to believe it was used for processing vegetal matter.
 Radiocarbon dating has determined the oven to be about 5,000 years old.
 Several Late Archaic camps have been uncovered.
 A camp generally is represented by hearths (campfires), scattered hearthstones, discarded tools, and scattered remains of small animals consumed as food.